 4. Deposit funds to a wallet

-Unless buying cryptocurrencies instantly using either a credit or debit card, an investor will need to then deposit fiat currencies onto the platform.
+Unless buying cryptocurrencies instantly using either a credit or debit card, an investor will need to deposit fiat currencies onto the platform.
 Select a payment method that offers the lowest fees per transaction.
-Typically bank and wire transfers are cheaper than using a credit or debit card, but always verify the fees involved.
+Typically, bank and wire transfers are cheaper than using a credit or debit card, but always verify the fees involved.

 For example, eToro users can click ‘Deposit’ in the eToro account to view the available funding options.
 From the drop-down menu, choose a payment method and enter the minimum deposit amount required. eToro will then provide on-screen instructions to make the deposit.